Survey at a glance

 Are results from the Quarterly Employment Survey available?

-Free standard results each quarter for information on the Quarterly Employment Survey and key results of other Statistics New Zealand surveys.
+See Labour Market Statistics for free standard results each quarter for information on the Quarterly Employment Survey and key results of other Statistics New Zealand surveys.

 Does Statistics New Zealand have information useful for my business?